robinhood-suite/robinhood4/designs/rbh-policy/01-overview_and_goals.rst

 configuration file.

-Configuration is organized per filesystem and stored in a standard location (e.g., ``/etc/robinhood4.d/``).
-For a given filesystem (e.g., ``fs1``), the policy engine automatically locates and loads its configuration by searching for one of the following:

-- A Python file named after the filesystem: ``/etc/robinhood4.d/fs1.py``
+Configuration is organized per filesystem and stored in a standard location (e.g., ``/etc/robinhood4/``).
+For a given filesystem (e.g., fs1), the policy engine automatically locates and loads its configuration by searching for a Python file named after the filesystem: /etc/robinhood4/fs1.py.
-- A directory named after the filesystem: ``/etc/robinhood4.d/fs1/``

-If a directory is found, all Python files within it and its subdirectories are recursively loaded.
-This allows large or complex configurations to be split across multiple files.

-There is no need to pass additional configuration files via command-line arguments.
-The engine deduces the configuration location solely from the filesystem name.
+Alternatively, administrators may explicitly provide a full path to a configuration file via the command line.
+This allows for flexible overrides or testing without relying on the default location.

+If administrators wish to split configuration across multiple files, they are responsible for managing imports within their main configuration file.
+The engine does not recursively load directories or resolve dependencies across files.
+Modularization must be handled explicitly by the user.

-To reuse or share logic across multiple filesystems, administrators can define common code or configuration in separate modules (e.g., ``/etc/robinhood4.d/common.py``), and import it explicitly in their per-filesystem configuration:
+To reuse or share logic across multiple filesystems, common modules (e.g., ``common.py``) can be created and imported manually into each configuration file that requires them.

 Python has been chosen as the configuration language because it provides the flexibility of a full-fledged programming language.
 This allows administrators